jzserai/Support/README.md

 #### Overview ####

 Version numbers can be created with 2, 3, and 4 version components.
-Major.Minor are always used at a minimum and are expected to be correct in the AssemblyInfo.* file in the project.
+Major.Minor are always used at a minimum and are expected to be correct in the AssemblyInfo file in the project.
 An AssemblyInfo.cs file is automatically added to SQL Server Database projects by selecting the SQLCLR property page in the project properties and clicking the Assembly Information ... button.